hsanchez7934/hs_ck_db/README.md

 - **Extensive recipe library:** Access a vast and curated collection of cocktail recipes, ranging from timeless classics to contemporary creations.
 Cocktail Explorer boasts a comprehensive database, ensuring users have an extensive array of choices to suit every palate and occasion.

-- **Intuitive earch functionality:** Navigate through the diverse repertoire of cocktails effortlessly with our intuitive search options.
+- **Intuitive search functionality:** Navigate through the diverse repertoire of cocktails effortlessly with our intuitive search options.
 Whether you're in the mood for a refreshing summer cocktail or a warming winter concoction, finding the perfect recipe is a breeze.

 - **Step by step instructions and visual aids:** Each cocktail recipe is accompanied by clear and concise step-by-step instructions, ensuring even the novice mixologist can craft a perfect drink.
 Visual aids such as images and videos provide additional guidance for an immersive learning experience.